 Tu B'Shvat in the States and In Israel

 Growing up in the States, the holiday was all about eating bokser (Carob fruit); but here in Israel, the holiday enjoys a very different vibe.
 While things may feel a little different this year due to Covid restrictions, let me share with you how we celebrate Tu B'Shvat.
 Most schools use the holiday as a springboard for teaching about ecological sustainability and nursery school children proudly make their way home with a potted sapling in hand.
 Trails are filled with students escaping the confines of the classroom, hoping to see the season’s first flowering almond trees.
 Local plant nurseries are filled with families using the holiday as a reminder to start planning their summer gardens.
 And the news is peppered with stories about successful new farming techniques developed here in Israel.

 The history of Tu B'Shvat

-But what is the history of this much-loved Israeli celebration of nature?
+What is the history of this much-loved Israeli celebration of nature?
 Israel is Beautiful is happy to share some background with you.

 The Torah (Leviticus 19:23) tell us that when the Children of Israel would enter the land and plant trees, the fruit of the trees would be forbidden to them for three years.
-But the farmers needed a date for counting those years.
+But the farmers needed a date to begin counting those years.
 The rabbis, after much discussion, established the 15th of Shvat as the New Year for the Trees.
 Why this date?

 Counting the years